How Many Embryos can be Implanted for IVF?

 Single Embryo Transfer

-At the Mesa, Scottsdale and Phoenix AZ offices of Advanced Fertility Care, our goal is to provide a couple with a single healthy child.
+At the Mesa, Scottsdale and Phoenix AZ offices of Advanced Fertility Care, our goal is to provide those seeking to start or add to a family with a single healthy child.
 One of the negative side effects of IVF is that of multiple pregnancies.
 Our own success data shows that at AFC, we are very successful at achieving pregnancies.
-In general, when two to three embryos are transferred, we have seen a twin pregnancy rate of approximately 40%.
-In addition, our own internal data has also shown that for women under age 35 who have multiple high quality blastocysts on Day 5, the implantation rate is well above 90% in our Center.
+In general, in the past, when two to three embryos were transferred, we had seen a twin pregnancy rate of approximately 40%.
+However, with the improvement in technique and with genetically normal embryos, that has been as high as 60%.
+In addition, our own internal data has also shown that for women under age 35 who have developed multiple high quality blastocysts, the implantation rate is well above 90% in our Center.
 This can be interpreted to mean that for those patients who have multiple high quality blastocysts on Day 5, they will be pregnant with however many blastocysts are transferred.
 It is for this patient population that we highly recommend a single blastocyst transfer.
-By limiting the transfer to a single blastocyst, the overall success rate is only minimally decreased (less than 6%), while the risk of multiple pregnancy is reduced from 40% to 3-4% (the chance of one embryo splitting on its own after transfer).
+Can you have twins with a single embryo transfer?
+In rare cases the answer is yes, but by limiting the transfer to a single blastocyst, the overall success rate is only minimally decreased (less than 6%), while the risk of multiple pregnancy is reduced from ~ 60-70% down to 3-4% (the chance of one embryo splitting on its own after transfer).
 There are also certain circumstances such as congenital uterine anomalies, small maternal pelvis, or previous pregnancy complications that may mandate a singleton pregnancy in order to lower the risk for adverse effects on the mother.